 When taking pictures of food, using a warmer white will make the food look more appetizing than cooler light:

-White balance can be adjusted in different ways depending on the photo editor you’re using.
+White balance can be adjusted in different ways depending on the photo editing tool you’re using.
 For Photoshop, you can adjust this by selecting the image and then selecting Adjustments > Color Balance.